City-Bureau/city-scrapers-template/README.md

 ## Documenters

-Get started by going through our: https://pgh-public-meetings.github.io/city-scrapers-pitt
+Get started by going through our [Documentation](https://pgh-public-meetings.github.io/city-scrapers-pitt)

 ## Calendar link

-The meetings collected by this project is posted to: - https://city-scrapers-pittsburgh.github.io/city-scrapers-events/
+The meetings collected by this project is posted to this [calendar](https://city-scrapers-pittsburgh.github.io/city-scrapers-events/)

 ## Setup